isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 And we paid dearly for us.

-# MySQL 8 and todays situation
+# MySQL 8 and today's situation

 These days, phase 2 of that conversion would be completely automated:
 If we have a working binary datadir, we can reclone it at scale, limited by the media speed or the cluster quota.
-Still, we need an up to date binary datadir to be able to do that.
+Still, we need an up-to-date binary datadir to be able to do that.

 These days, MySQL 8 broke with the promise of "no new features, no new disk formats with a single major version".
 The former is okay, and in fact, welcome.